NelsonAlmonte/Buggie/README.md

 * Manage multiple project.
 * A dashboard for your projects.
-* Search and filter issues by name, reporter, assigne and status.
+* Search and filter issues by name, reporter, assignee and status.
 * Manage your collaborators and assign them to multiple projects.
 * Your own home page with the necessary info to keep working.
 * Graph report for everyone of your projects.